 I expect this to be the most frequent question from private and business circles in the following days and weeks.

-When I announced I was leaving Five Minutes internally, I didn’t have any specific plans.
-A general direction was to continue with my own consultancy to work with existing partners and clients, and maybe work on some personal projects or products.
-I applied to a few current job openings with a simple goal to gather some experience and insights from the industry and the field; to compare myself in the market if you will.
+When I announced I was leaving Five Minutes internally, I had no specific plans.
+A general direction was to continue with my consultancy to work with existing partners and clients and start some personal projects or products.
+I applied to a few current job openings to gather some experience and insights from the industry—to understand my position in the market.

-One of those jobs was for Interaction Designer in Google.
-The process was long and most of the action was in December, with some waiting over the holidays.
+One of those jobs was for the Interaction Designer role at Google.
+The process was long, and most of the action was in December, with some waiting over the holidays.
 I almost forgot about it, making plans more formal here in Zagreb.
-But two weeks ago everything picked up, great results came back from Google and they threw an offer my way a few days ago.
+But two weeks ago, everything picked up, great results came back from Google, and they threw an offer my way a few days ago.
 After weighing all options and talking with friends and family, a decision was made.

-I get two responses when I tell people about it - either they get excited or sad.
+I get two responses when I tell people about it: excited or sad.
 Sometimes both.
-Reasons for sadness are: we won’t be able to see each other anymore, I’ll be missed from the local professional community, Croatia can never get better if good people leave, etc.
+The reasons for sadness are: we won’t be able to see each other anymore, I’ll be missed from the local professional community, Croatia can never get better if good people leave, and similar.

-I understand that, I really do.
+I understand that; I really do.
 It’s inevitable that some things built over the decades will decline or get lost forever.
-Although painful to watch, it will create an opportunity for new experiences: learning and personal growth, new business challenges, traveling and exploring the world, testing old and fostering new friendships, creating a family in a more healthier environment.
+Although painful to watch, it will create an opportunity for new experiences: learning and personal growth, new business challenges, traveling and exploring the world, testing old and fostering new friendships, starting a family in a healthier environment.

 I don’t know where this could take me.
 I’m sure it won’t be perfect.
-But I know I would regret it if I don’t try.
+But I know I will regret it if I don’t try.